STUDY JAPANESE ONLINE WITH NATIVES HERE

 Factory workers or subordinates are not allowed to nap on the job, if that happens they may even lose their job.
 Of course it all depends on your boss, job, position, conditions, working hours, etc.

-You can work and watch your boss nap, but you can't do the same.
-In any case, practice inemuri It doesn't mean the person is lazy.
-Just make sure it's not a problem.
+You can work and see your boss doze off, but you can't do the same.
+Anyway, practicing inemuri doesn't mean the person is lazy.
+Just make sure it's not an issue.

 Inemuri - Japanese napping in public places